 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[mass noun] The branch of knowledge that deals with the state and systems of government; the scientific analysis of political activity and behaviour.
+The branch of knowledge that deals with systems of government; the analysis of political activity and behavior.

 political science, civics, statecraft, statesmanshipView synonyms